 Note: the following numbers are only estimates for a solo-practitioner in private practice.
 You might need to adjust expenses, client fees, and volumes based on your own goals and the costs of your area.
 I’ve tried to be conservative when referencing revenues, and liberal when referencing expenses.

-Client fees vary depending on location and payer.
+Client fees vary depending on location and payer and whether it is an in-office visit or online counseling.
 For example, in Virginia a masters-level clinician accepting 3rd party insurance payments might earn $99 for a diagnostic evaluation (90791).
 Ongoing appointments for individual or family psychotherapy (90834/90837/90847) might pay around $70.
 Let’s estimate your average session fee to be a moderate $75 per session.

 The number of sessions that constitutes a fulltime caseload is often debated amongst clinicians.
 Some persons feel that 30 sessions per week is a heavy caseload, while others find that they can serve 40+ clients per week.
 I find 35 clients per week to be a reasonable number.
 If you’re providing 45-minute sessions, that’s 26.25 hours of face-to-face work with clients each week.
 Add in schedule gaps and practice management duties, and you’re looking at a 40 to 45-hour workweek.
 It’s a full time job, but sustainable.

 In addition, let’s say that you give yourself a modest 4 weeks of vacation every year.

 35 (sessions per week) x 48 (weeks per year) = 1,680 (sessions per year)